nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 Next, the Sender wants to create the RelationshipTemplate, which contains the Request it wants to send to the Recipient.
 To specify a Request within a RelationshipTemplate, a data object of type [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) must be used within the `content` property of the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate).
 A Request can be specified in the `onNewRelationship` property or the `onExistingRelationship` property of the RelationshipTemplateContent.
-If no Relationship has yet been established between the Sender and the Recipient, the Recipient receives the Request specified in the `onNewRelationship` property when loading the RelationshipTemplate.
+If no Relationship has yet been established between the Sender and the Recipient, the Recipient will receive the Request specified in the `onNewRelationship` property when loading the RelationshipTemplate.
-However, if an active Relationship already exists, the Recipient receives the Request specified in the `onExistingRelationship` property when loading the RelationshipTemplate, if such is specified.
+However, if an active Relationship already exists, the Recipient will receive the Request specified in the `onExistingRelationship` property, if such is specified.
 The specification of a Request in the `onNewRelationship` property is mandatory in contrast to the specification of a Request in the `onExistingRelationship` property.

 Note that the same Request can be specified in the `onExistingRelationship` property as in the `onNewRelationship` property, but a different Request can also be used.
-These customization options are useful as the Recipient that will load the RelationshipTemplate may not be known in advance.
+These customization options are useful as the Recipient that loads the RelationshipTemplate may not be known in advance.
 It is therefore possible that a Relationship between the Sender and the Recipient already exists or not.
-It is also possible to configure the RelationshipTemplate so that it can be loaded by multiple Identities.
+In addition, it is possible to configure the RelationshipTemplate in such a way that it can be loaded by multiple Identities.
-The creator of the RelationshipTemplate may have a Relationship to some of these Identities and no Relationship to others of these Identities.
+The creator of the RelationshipTemplate may have a Relationship to some of these Identities and none to others.
 {: .notice--info}

 To create a RelationshipTemplate, the instructions of the [Create own RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-own-relationshiptemplate.md %}) use case documentation must be followed.
 A RelationshipTemplateContent needs to be specified in the `content` of the payload because the Sender wants to send the Recipient a Request via the RelationshipTemplate.
 In the payload example below, the [Request whose validity was already checked](#check-the-requests-validity) is contained both within the `onNewRelationship` property and within the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).
+The same Request should therefore be sent regardless of whether a Relationship to the Recipient already exists or not.

 ```jsonc
 {